FirstmailDev/fmd_backend/README.md

 ## Fixme

-- Sending to same domain fails SPF (firstmail.one to firstmail.one) but firstmail.one to firstmail.zip passes SPF.
-Maybe that it was a:XXX instead of include:XXX? -> Check later.
+- sending to same gmail controlled domain requires include:firstmail.dev instead of a:fistmail.dev to pass SPF.
+Failure seem to be when firstmail.one destination gets forwarded to my alias from a gmail server. include:_spf.google.com in firstmail.dev SPF record seems to be the reason it work with include:firstmail.dev.
 - mail-tester.com expects rDNS for IP to point to firstmail.dev
 - mail-tester.com expects <html> tag